 The expected kinematical coverage in the DIS region from the proposed experiment with 11 GeV beam and CLAS12 is shown in figure 13.
-This will constitute a substantial increase over the existing Jefferson Lab data in both x and Q^2 (maximum Q^2 of 5 GeV2 and x between 0.2 and 0.6), while the precision of the expected data in the valence region will be far superior to existing DIS experiments from other labs.
+This will constitute a substantial increase over the existing Jefferson Lab data in both x and $Q^2$ (maximum $Q^2$ of 5 GeV and x between 0.2 and 0.6), while the precision of the expected data in the valence region will be far superior to existing DIS experiments from other labs.

 Realistic MC simulations are crucial for separation of different contributions to azimuthal moments arising from higher twists, both kinematical [150] and dynamical [151-154], radiative corrections [155, 156] and in particular from the detector acceptance.
 The CLAS12 FAST-MC program was used to simulate the physics events and study the extraction of azimuthal moments and acceptance corrections.
-The large acceptance of CLAS12 allows detection of final state hadrons produced both in target and current fragmentation regions.
+Large acceptance of CLAS12 allows detection of final state hadrons produced both in target and current fragmentation regions.